Parent Education Instructors

 Pre K Class Parent Education Instructor

 Gayne began as an Instructor for Bellevue College’s Parent Education Program in 1989.
 In addition, she was a children’s teacher in a variety of Bellevue College’s Parent Education preschool programs for 14 years.
 That experience enables her to effectively assist the teacher, the children, and the working parents when she attends our preschool class each week.
-This is her first year with the 4’s class here at Issaquah.
+The upcoming year will be her fourth with the Pre-K class here at Issaquah.
 She teaches three other Parent Education classes.

 Gayne holds two degrees from Washington State University; a B.A. in Home Economics from the Child & Family Studies Department, and an M.A. in Child Development.
 She is the mother of two grown daughters, and first became associated with BC Parent Education as a parent herself, in 1981.

 Gayne facilitates our monthly Parent Education classes, which include lecture, discussion, and problem-solving components.
 Topics are determined by the needs of the parents, but always include normal child development and effective discipline techniques.
 Parent conferences are offered in the spring.
 She is also available for private, informal consultation.